Best Free Open-Access Textbooks in 2026: 25 Books You Can Read Today

 Open-access textbooks are changing that equation.
 These are full-length, high-quality textbooks that are available online for free, with no paywall, no sign-up, and no catch.
 And in 2026, the quality of open-access materials has reached a point where they rival or exceed many traditional commercial textbooks.

-DataField.Dev publishes 16 open-access textbooks spanning technology, sports analytics, and social science.
+DataField.Dev publishes 25 open-access textbooks spanning technology, sports analytics, social science, and interdisciplinary subjects.
 Every single one is free to read online right now.
-Here is a guide to all 16, organized by subject area, so you can find exactly what you need.
+Here is a guide to all 25, organized by subject area, so you can find exactly what you need.

 Why Open-Access Textbooks Matter